BourgeoisBear/nicsearch/README.md

     add the suffix '+' to return all IPs and ASNs associated by 'reg-id' with the same organization.
     example: as 14061 +

+  email IPADDR
+    get email contacts for IPADDR
+    example: email 8.8.8.8

+    NOTE: this is an on-line query against the registry's RDAP service.  columns are separated by '@@' instead of '|' since pipe can appear inside the unquoted local-part of an email address.

   ip IPADDR [+]
     query by IP (v4 or v6) address.